Bariatric Surgery Revisions

 Could It Be A Lifestyle Issue?

 We will then evaluate your diet and exercise program to ensure that the weight regain is not due to lifestyle issues.
 If lifestyle issues may be to blame, you will work with our staff and dietitian to get back on track.
-Often times, a small fix can help you get back on track.
+Often times, a small fix can help you get back on track without the need for additional surgery.

 Revising the Gastric Band